Yusmeiro Petit

 Yusmeiro Alberto Petit (/es/; born 22 November 1984) is a Venezuelan former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Florida Marlins, Arizona Diamondbacks, San Francisco Giants, Washington Nationals, Los Angeles Angels, and Oakland Athletics.
-In 2014, Petit retired 46 consecutive batters to set a new Major League record.
-He throws right-handed.
+In 2014, Petit retired 46 consecutive batters to set a new MLB record.

 Early life

+Yusmeiro Alberto Petit was born on November 22, 1984, in Maracaibo, Venezuela.
 As a ten-year-old, Petit competed in the 1994 Little League World Series, representing the championship-winning Coquivacoa Little League team.
 This was the first time a Venezuelan team had won the LLWS title in eight appearances.